chyld/node-red-contrib-openwhisk/README.md

 To setup, double click the openwhisk node.
 Enter the Organization, Space, Action and Authorization Key.

-The input to your openwhisk service is whatever is present inside msg.payload.
+The input to your openwhisk service is whatever is present inside **msg.payload**.

 The openwhisk node will show colored lights as it is processing your request.
 The light will become green on success or red on failure.
 If a failure occurs, it will be displayed in the debug panel.

-The resulting data will be present on msg.openwhisk.
+The resulting data will be present on **msg.openwhisk**.

 ## License
 MIT © [Chyld Medford](https://github.com/chyld)